 Another way of fulfilling this task is to run command lines in Mac Terminal.
 With it, you can access and modify macOS by text-based commands.
 Just to be clear, this method can be demanding for users and needs to be handled with caution.

-- Step 1: Press Command and space together, type in the terminal and launch the program.
+- Step 1: Press Command + Space together, type in the terminal, and launch the program.

 - Step 2: Input defaults write com.apple.finder AppleShowAllFiles TRUE and hit Enter.